Practical Advice for Managers When Making Changes for Bargaining Unit Employees (Part II)

 7. Provide as much information as possible to the union at the time of notice to avoid 7114(b)(4) delays

 Data requests are frequently used to delay bargaining.

 This tactic was introduced by NTEU and quickly adopted by the others.
 The idea is to accompany a bargaining request with a burdensome data request then litigate any agency denial.
-The “Particularized Need” requirement set forth by the Federal Labor Relations Authority (See OPM’s description of this tactic) has limited this ploy to some degree.
+The “Particularized Need” requirement set forth by the Federal Labor Relations Authority has limited this ploy to some degree.

 However, a smart management will forestall the use of this by putting together any and all information as part of the preparation process, then provide the information to the union at the time the initiative is proposed.

 8. Follow contract notification and other applicable procedures or, in their absence, provide a clear, specific, written notice outlining the change and require in return a clear, specific, written response by a date certain.